 Vice President, Secretary

-Brigitte Doss-Johnson began her journey of discovery in Baltic choral music fifteen years ago when she searched for international choral competitions for her high school choir.
+Brigitte Doss-Johnson began her journey of discovery in Baltic choral music in 2001 when she searched for international choral competitions for her high school choir.
 Since then she has researched the history of the Baltics and the evolution of native songs, focusing on how progress and outside influences shaped the development of the current Baltic choral sound.
 She also has an interest in the type of compositions that were published in the last hundred years as a function of political rule, namely during independent times, Nazi occupation, Soviet occupation, Glasnost, and modern post-Cold War times.
-She hopes to spend the next several years publishing her findings in English.

 Laney McClain Armstrong is a singer and conductor who has made choral music and choral music education her life’s work.
 As a conductor and educator, Dr. Armstrong strives to cultivate a love of music in each singer through quality programing, building skills and musicianship, and devotion to the music and texts.
 She has toured internationally with the San Francisco Girls Chorus and the Harvard University Choir as a singer, and was one of the founding members of the Choral Fellows program at Harvard University in 2001.
 As a recipient of a Foreign Language Area Studies Fellowship in 2009, she studied the Estonian language and culture and assisted in cataloguing entries in the University of Washington’s Baltic Choral Collection.
 Dr. Armstrong has worked with singers of many ages, including teaching middle- and high-school choir in Virginia, working with elementary-aged students in Bay Area schools with limited music programs, leading introductory music classes to 5- and 6-year-old girls, and directing the San Francisco Girls Chorus’ Alumnae Chorus.
 Most recently, Dr. Armstrong was the Associate Artistic Director and Director of Musicianship at the Cantabile Youth Singers of Silicon Valley, where she worked with children and young adults ages 8 to 18.
 She currently serves as the Artistic Director for Musae, a women's choral ensemble based in San Francisco.